OrkhanHuseynli/service_template_golang/README.md

 4. Open a new terminal and do a curl request to the service in the specified network (i.e. "testnetwork") <br/>
 `docker run --rm --network=testnetwork appropriate/curl:latest curl -i -XPOST server_a:8080/product -d "{\"product\":\"Nike\"}"`

 ####5.
+Running the Dockerfile
+1. Build the image: <br/>
+`docker build ./ -t imagename`
+2. Create container from the image <br/>
+`docker run -p 8080:8080 imagename`
+3. Do POST request to `localhost:8080/product` with the body `{"product": "some product"}`. <br/>
+You should get the response: `{"message":"new product name: new product","date":"","id":"0"}`

+NOTE: If you requests fail in Windows machines then you can check in the Oracle WM if guest ports are linked to the ones in the host.
+Go to VM's settings (usually with the general name "default") -> Network -> Advanced -> Port Forwarding -> Adds new port forwarding rule
+-> put `Host IP` 127.0.0.1 and `Host port` 8080, also add `Guest port` 8080

+####5.
 Writing Dockerfiles